bvandug/DDC/README.md

 - **Inverted Pendulum**
 - **Cartpole**

-## MATLAB Setup
+## MATLAB Dependency Setup
+**This project is done with Matlab 2024b** -before setting up make sure you install MATLAB with the following packages:
+- MATLAB Coder
+- MATLAB Compiler
+- MATLAB Compiler SDK
+- Simulink
+- Simscape
+- Simscape Electrical
+- Simulink Coder
+- Simulink Compiler
+Installation can be done from the official Mathworks website: https://ww2.mathworks.cn/help/install/ug/install-products-with-internet-connection.html

 To get MATLAB dependency installed:
-- Get main folder path in your computer
+- Get the path for the folder you are coding/cloning to on your computer
 - Run PowerShell in admin mode
-- Navigate to where main folder is
+- Navigate to where the main folder is
 - Activate virtual environment
 - Enter the following commands:
    - PS> cd "C:\Program Files\MATLAB\R2024b\extern\engines\python"- where your MATLAB is installed
-   - PS> & "C:\... \MATLAB\venv\Scripts\python.exe" setup.py install
+   - PS> & "C:\... \MATLAB\venv\Scripts\python.exe" setup.py install - in your venv

 ## Python Simulation Environments